hhaentze/MRSegmentator/README.md

 --postfix <str> # postfix that will be added to segmentations.
 Default: "seg" --cpu_only # don't use a gpu
 --verbose
+--batchsize # how many images can be loaded to memory at the same time, ideally this should equal the dataset size --nproc # number of processes
+--nproc_export # number of processes for exporting the segmentations
 ```

 <!-- |option|required|description|